tcouch-teach/jekyll-demo/_posts/2025-05-10-another-great-post.markdown

 Elephants on the other hand are the only mammals that can't jump!
 It's true!
 They are also known for their incredible memory and strong social bonds.

-I don't know anything about Yaks.
+I don't know anything about Anteaters.